 Relaxation Techniques for Panic Attacks

-CBT can also provide people who have panic disorder with skills to help them relax their body and calm the physical symptoms that usually arise during episodes of panic.
-Learning how to engage in calm breathing and meditative exercises can greatly reduce heart rate and built-up tension in the body, lowering the discomfort caused by panic attacks without flat-out avoidance.
+CBT can also provide people who have panic disorder with skills to help them relax their Healthy Body and calm the physical symptoms that usually arise during episodes of panic.
+Learning how to engage in calm breathing and meditative exercises can greatly reduce heart rate and built-up tension in the Healthy Body, lowering the discomfort caused by panic attacks without flat-out avoidance.
 Decades of clinical research has shown that CBT is an effective treatment option for treating panic disorder.